 About the Young Health Programme

-Our work supports Sustainable Development Goal 3.4 ‘by 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.’
+The Young Health Programme was established in 2010 and is AstraZeneca’s global community investment initiative.
+The YHP supports Sustainable Development Goal 3.4 ‘by 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.’

 Find out what we have achieved over our first ten years

 The YHP is evidence-led; to find out more click here